logo

 txchondros

-Additionally, pet ownership can foster a sense of responsibility and routine, which are important for mental well-being.
+Additionally, pet ownership can foster a sense of responsibility and routine, both of which are important for mental well-being.
 Studies indicate that the structure provided by caring for a pet can be particularly beneficial for individuals struggling with anxiety or depression.

 Engaging in regular activities, such as walking a dog, can also promote physical health, which is closely linked to emotional wellness.